citp/privacy-policy-historical/w/wo/wor/worldcat.org.md

-> *The following text is extracted and transformed from the worldcat.org privacy policy that was archived on 2013-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131216041102id_/http%3A//www.oclc.org/worldcat/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the worldcat.org privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120131109id_/http%3A//www.oclc.org/worldcat/policies/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# OCLC Privacy policy

+Respecting your rights while staying in touch

 ## OCLC ONLINE COMPUTER LIBRARY CENTER, INC.